hasura/graphql-engine/docs/graphql/manual/deployment/graphql-engine-flags/reference.rst

                                             "key": "<your-PEM-RSA-public-key>"}
                                             Enable JWT mode, the value of which is a JSON

-   HASURA_GRAPHQL_UNAUTHORIZED_ROLE         Unauthorized role, used when access-key is not sent
+   HASURA_GRAPHQL_UNAUTHORIZED_ROLE         Unauthorized role, used when admin-secret is not sent
-                                            in access-key only mode or "Authorization" header is absent in JWT mode
+                                            in admin-secret only mode or "Authorization" header is absent in JWT mode

    HASURA_GRAPHQL_ENABLE_CONSOLE            Enable API console.
 It is served at